vuestorefront/storefront-ui/src/components/molecules/SfPagination/README.md

 ## Emitted events

-- `change:current` - Emitted when an pagination link is clicked and page should be changed, must be listened to update the content and then update the current page number.
+- `update:current` - Emitted when an pagination link is clicked and page should be changed, must be listened to update the content and then update the current page number.